Breast Lift Surgery in Gurgaon

 Day 0 to Day 3: swelling, tightness, bruising, and breast heaviness are expected.
 Pain is usually moderate and controlled with oral medication.
 The support bra stays on day and night.
 Arm movement is kept gentle; lifting children, overhead reaching, and sleeping on the stomach are avoided.

 Day 4 to Day 7: most patients are walking comfortably at home and can do light personal work.
 The first clinic review is usually around day five to seven for dressing check and swelling assessment.
-Desk work may resume near the end of week one when pain medication no longer causes drowsiness.
+Desk work may resume from around day seven to ten, once pain medication no longer causes drowsiness.

 Week 2: bruising fades, tightness reduces, and many patients return to office-based work.
 The scars are still pink and the lower breast may look tight or slightly high because tissues have not settled.
 Driving returns when shoulder movement is comfortable and no sedating pain medicine is being taken.